mosadd1X/novelforge-ai/docs/advanced/genre-guidelines.md

 title: Genre Guidelines
 parent: Advanced Topics
 nav_order: 1
-description: "Detailed information about genre-specific settings and recommendations"
+description: 'Detailed information about genre-specific settings and recommendations'
 ---

 # Genre Guidelines

 {: .no_toc }

-The Ebook Generator uses genre-specific guidelines to tailor the generation process for different types of books.
+NovelForge AI uses genre-specific guidelines to tailor the generation process for different types of books.
 {: .fs-6 .fw-300 }

 ## Table of Contents

 {: .no_toc .text-delta }

 1. TOC
    {:toc}

 ---

 ## Overview

 Different literary genres have distinct conventions, structures, and reader expectations.
-The Ebook Generator's genre guidelines system ensures that generated books adhere to these conventions, resulting in more authentic and satisfying content.
+NovelForge AI's genre guidelines system ensures that generated books adhere to these conventions, resulting in more authentic and satisfying content.

 The system includes guidelines for:

 - Chapter count and length
 - Word count ranges
 - Narrative structure